brendanhasz/brendanhasz.github.io/_posts/2018-08-30-featuretools-aws.md

 Log out and log back in again to your instance (type `exit` and then log back in with `ssh -i key-pair-name.pem ec2-user@<publicIP>`).

-Make sure docker has started up sucessfully with
+Make sure docker has started up successfully by running the following command, which shows information about local or running docker images:

 ```bash
 docker info